Uber and Lyft Medicaid Ridesharing

 State Medicaid Partnership

 Arizona was the first state to revamp its Medicaid regulations.
 The state partnered with Uber and Lyft to make it easier for ridesharing companies to participate in its nonemergency transportation benefit.
 Florida and Texas governors just signed bills into law allowing Uber and Lyft ridesharing as a Medicaid transportation option.
 That service is expected to begin in early 2020.
 Lyft is also working with 35 other state Medicaid programs, according to LogistiCare, one of the nation’s largest Medicaid transportation brokers.
-With the support of both Medicaid agencies, health plans, and transportation managers, Uber and Lyft have the potential to positively impact the lives of millions of people across the country.
+With the support of Medicaid agencies, health plans, and transportation managers, Uber and Lyft have the potential to positively impact the lives of millions of people across the country.

 Typically, a traditional Medicaid transportation program requires patients to reserve rides days in advance.
 They often have to share a van with other patients, too.
 In contrast, ridesharing companies, like Uber and Lyft, need little notice and can easily take individual passengers.
 However, Uber and Lyft can’t handle all Medicaid transportation demands.
 For example, not all drivers have cars that can carry wheelchairs or those needing specialized transportation.
 Despite this, expanding ridesharing options substantially increases ride supply to millions of Medicaid recipients.